nigelhorne/claude/commands/function-test.md

 - Use ~/src/njh/Test-Mockingbird for the interface to Test::Mockingbird.
 - Use ~/src/njh/Test-Returns to test return values of routines being tested.
 - Indent the code with tabs, not 4 spaces.
-- All code must be ASCII only.
+- All code must be ASCII only, except for the Z calculus.
 - Comment thoroughly (at least one, simple, easy-to-read comment every 5 lines).
 - Add diag calls when $ENV{TEST\_VERBOSE} is set do show what is going on.
 - Don't have magic numbers or magic strings.
 Use a hash named %config, and Readonly where possible, to set values.